ekwoka/weak-lru-cache/README.md

 #### `WeakLRUCacheOptions`

-- `size?: number` - The maximum number of items that can be stored in the cache.
-If this is not provided, the cache will be defaulted to 1000 items.
-As mentioned, this is a soft limit, and more items may be kept in the cache so long as they are still being used.
+- `size?: number` - The maximum size of the Cache.
+Defaults to `1000`
+- `maxAge?: number` - The maximum age (in seconds) of an item before it is evicted and replaced with a `WeakRef`.
+- `getSize?: (T) => number` - A function for evaluating the size of an item.
+By default every item is `1` (making the size a length of sorts).
+With this you can use methods to evaluate the actual memory size of the object to make the cache memory limited.
+Function will be run on every item when added to the cache, and will be passed the item in question.

 ### Properties